Harsha-konvoi/loading_events/README.md

 Batch File: Loading_Pipeline.bat

-Executes Stage-2 loading classification automatically for the previous 1 hour of data for all clients in client_config.
+Executes classification automatically for the previous 1 hour of data for all clients in client_config.

+**Note:**
+Need to the change the script folder directory in .bat file

 Runs the pipeline in production mode by default.
 --------------------------------------------------------------------------------------------------------------------------